Hope Portocarrero: Marriage

-Portocarrero and her cousin Anastasio Somoza Debayle were married on 10 December 1950 in Managua's Cathedral by Archbishop José Antonio Lezcano.
+Hope Portocarrero Debayle and her cousin Anastasio Somoza Debayle were married on 10 December 1950 in Managua's Cathedral by Archbishop José Antonio Lezcano.
 Over 4,000 guests attended the ceremony.
 The reception was given by her father-in-law, President Anastasio Somoza García, in the luxurious and modern Palacio de Comunicaciones.
 The couple traveled to South America for their honeymoon.

 The Somozas had five children: Anastasio, Julio, Carolina, Carla, and Roberto Somoza Portocarrero.
 Her daughter, Carolina, is married to James Minskoff Sterling, son of New York real estate developer Henry H. Minskoff and his wife.

 First Lady of Nicaragua

-When her husband became president of Nicaragua in 1967, Portocarrero became the First Lady.
+When her husband became the President of Nicaragua in 1967, Hope Portocarrero became the First Lady.
 She was covered in the media for her fashionable wardrobe.
-During her husband's time in office, she served as a hostess for many state visits, among them U.S. President Richard Nixon and Japanese Emperor Hirohito.
+During her husband's time in office, she served as a hostess during many state visits by foreign leaders, including U.S. President Richard Nixon and Japanese Emperor Hirohito.

-Somoza was also president of the Junta Nacional de Asistencia y Previsión Social (National Social Security).
+Hope was also president of the Junta Nacional de Asistencia y Previsión Social (National Social Security).
 She created the National Cultural Center, the General Archives of the National Library, National Conservatory of Music, National School of Fine Arts (Bellas Artes), National Museum, and Plurar Gallery.
 Her biggest legacies were the construction of Teatro Nacional Rubén Darío (The National Theater of Nicaragua), the Children's Hospital, a clinic for Nicaraguan women, and a Center for Orphans, known as "The Hope".

 Final years

 Due to continuing marital strife, her husband Anastasio began a relationship with a mistress, Dinorah Sampson.
-Portocarrero later relocated to London.
-Since the couple were Catholic, she never divorced Somoza.
-A year after he died, she married Archie Baldocchi, a wealthy American businessman.
-She died of cancer in Miami, Florida on 5 October 1991.
+Hope later relocated to London.
+Since the couple were Catholics, she never divorced Anastasio.
+A year after his assassination, she married Archie Baldocchi, a wealthy US American businessman.
+Hope died of cancer in Miami, Florida on 5 October 1991.